awsdocs/aws-snowball-developer-guide/doc_source/using-adapter.md

 For more information, see [Class S3ClientOptions\.Builder](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/S3ClientOptions.Builder.html) in the Amazon AppStream SDK for Java\.

 **Important**
-We recommend that you only use one method of reading and writing data to a local bucket on an AWS Snowball Edge appliance at a time\.
+We recommend that you only use one method of reading and writing data to a local bucket on an AWS Snowball Edge device at a time\.
 Using both the file interface and the Amazon S3 Adapter for Snowball on the same bucket at the same time can result in read/write conflicts\.

 ## Getting and Using Local Amazon S3 Credentials<a name="adapter-credentials"></a>

 Every interaction with a Snowball Edge is signed with the AWS Signature Version 4 algorithm\.
 For more information on the algorithm, see [Signature Version 4 Signing Process](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.

 You can get the local Amazon S3 credentials to sign your requests to the Snowball Edge device by running the `snowballEdge list-access-keys` and `snowballEdge get-secret-access-key` Snowball client commands\.
 For more information, see [Getting Credentials](using-client-commands.md#client-credentials)\.
 These local Amazon S3 credentials include a pair of keys: an access key ID and a secret key\.
-These credentials are only valid for the appliances associated with your job\.
+These credentials are only valid for the devices associated with your job\.
 They can't be used in the AWS Cloud because they have no AWS Identity and Access Management \(IAM\) counterpart\.

 You can add these credentials to the AWS credentials file on your server\.
 The default credential profiles file is typically located at `~/.aws/credentials`, but the location can vary per platform\.
 This file is shared by many of the AWS SDKs and by the AWS CLI\.
 You can save local credentials with a profile name as in the following example\.